Joseph Arvay: Assisted suicide

-Arvay worked with the BC Civil Liberties Association in a successful fight to decriminalize assisted suicide.
-At the British Columbia Supreme Court, he contended the law removes a person's right to make decisions about their body and also restricts physicians' freedom to administer compassionate end-of-life care.
-On June 15, 2012, the British Columbia Supreme Court declared a section of the Criminal Code that prohibits physician-assisted death invalid.
-Madam Justice Lynn Smith says the Criminal Code provisions "unjustifiably infringe the equality rights" of the plaintiffs in the case, including Gloria Taylor, who suffers from amyotrophic lateral sclerosis (ALS).
+Arvay played a leading role in the constitutional challenge to Canada's prohibition on physician-assisted death, arguing that it violated the section 7 Charter rights to life, liberty, and security of the person.
+Working with the British Columbia Civil Liberties Association, he represented plaintiffs such as Gloria Taylor, who suffered from ALS, in their fight to decriminalize assisted suicide.
+At the British Columbia Supreme Court, he argued that the law unjustly deprived individuals of the right to make autonomous decisions about their bodies and denied physicians the freedom to provide compassionate end-of-life care.
+On June 15, 2012, Justice Lynn Smith held that the Criminal Code provisions prohibiting physician-assisted death unjustifiably infringed the equality and section 7 rights of the plaintiffs.
+Arvay continued the argument to the Supreme Court of Canada, where the blanket prohibition on physician-assisted death was struck down in cases of grievous and irremediable suffering under section 7 of the Charter in Carter v Canada.

 Sperm donors

 Arvay recently represented the plaintiff in a landmark case granting children of sperm donors the same rights regarding access to information about their birth parents as adopted children.
 Joseph Arvay stated that "this case represents a monumental victory for our client, Olivia Pratten, and all the donor offspring she represents who have for too long been disadvantaged by their exclusion from the legislative landscape which has promoted and perpetuated prejudice and stereotyping and caused them grave harm."